peterkaminski/nxcTestVault/to-do list and notes.md

 	- DONE - set up Github repository
 	- DONE - modify `netlify.toml` to use test-pypi module `nxc`
 - yet TODO:
+	- bug: links returned by search do not have a correct path
 	- further local testing on my own `cleanbench`
 	- code review
 	- document  use cases and how-to use